 My late husband and I traveled extensively, but with kids, we slowed down because it became less convenient to do so.
 I wish we had done even more with our babies.
 I wish I had more memories of him at the beach with them, or hiking trails, or simply playing at the park.
 Memories are priceless, and you can never create enough to sustain those who miss you when you are gone.

 #7 – I wish we had lived with less

 We had the big house, the nice cars, all the STUFF.
 I wish we had lived with less and LIVED LIFE more.
 The moment he died I realized all that stuff didn’t amount to anything of real value.
 The clutter weighed me down, made me feel my loss even more, and made me feel completely alone.
-Downsizing gave me the air to breath when I was stifled by the pain of loss.
+Downsizing gave me the air to breathe when the pain of loss stifled me.

 #6 – I wish we had laughed off life’s silly stresses

-How many times do you fight with your significant other over the tooth paste lid, or who makes dinner, or the toilet seat being left up?
+How many times do you fight with your significant other over the toothpaste lid, or who makes dinner, or the toilet seat being left up?
 Trust me when I say, it’s not worth it.
-All the time I wasted fighting with him over pointless drama seems like moments wasted where I could been laughing and smiling at all the joy that surrounded us.
+All the time I wasted fighting with him over unnecessary drama seems like moments lost where I could be laughing and smiling at all the joy that surrounded us.

 #5 – I wish we would have spent more time playing instead of working

 See #7.
 Had we have lived with less we could have spent more time playing instead of working!
-I remember trips where I was tied to my blackberry and my computer.
-Days where I left the beach to go make do work emails.
-I was never fully present in any moment, always consumed with my job instead of focusing on what really mattered.
+I remember trips where I was tied to my Blackberry and my computer.
+Days, where I left the beach to go, make do work emails.
+I was never fully present in any moment, always consumed with my job instead of focusing on what mattered.